 If a street address is not found, the map will center the best guess location for the entered address.
 The checkbox labeled "User Select Tract" will now be selected, and clicking inside the map will now allow you to manually select the census tract inside which the street address lies.
 The results will display in the "Selected Tract" portion of the left hand section of the map screen, and a blue dot will be shown at the location you selected.
 To get demographic information for the selected tract, use the "Census Data" drop down menu located about halfway down on right hand side of the map screen.
 In addition, there are census tract maps and other tools available from the U.S. Census Bureau.

-The information provided by this system is for the reporting of 2013, 2014, and 2015 CRA and HMDA data.
-Geocoding information for 2013, 2014 and 2015 is based on the 2010 Census tract definitions.
+The information provided by this system is for the reporting of 2015, 2016, and 2017 CRA and HMDA data.
+Geocoding information for 2015 and 2016 is based on the 2010 Census.
+Geocoding information for 2017 is based on the 2015 Census.
 It is critical that you select the correct activity year when using the FFIEC Geocoding System.